 Start Searching ASAP

-When you find a listing for an apartment that you love and see the words “pet-friendly,” you may want to celebrate.
+When you find a listing for an apartment you love and see the words “pet-friendly,” you may want to celebrate.
 But don’t pop the bubbly just yet.
 A listing that states pet-friendly is always a good sign.
 However, that phrase isn’t one size fits all, so be sure to inquire about specifics.

 Your questions may include: